Skip to content

 Building

-While building your update artifacts, you need to have the private key you generated above in your Environment variables. .env files do not work!
+While building your update artifacts, you need to have the private key you generated above in your environment variables. .env files do not work!

 export TAURI_SIGNING_PRIVATE_KEY="Path or content of your private key"